GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-26/index-ORIGINAL.md

-# 2023-11-26: Mullion, Landsat 8 overpass

-A Daily Validation Summary Report of the surface reflectance data collected on the date of 26 November 2023 by Geoscience&nbsp;Australia.
+A Daily Validation Summary Report of the surface reflectance data collected on the date of 22 September 2023 by Geoscience&nbsp;Australia.
 The full data can be found in the [NSD database](https://www.dea.ga.gov.au/products/national-spectral-database).

 :::{contents} In this report
 :local: